in7hesky/java-selenium-allure-framework/README.md

 Some of the used tools and libraries:

+- Maven
-- Selenium WebDriver
+- Junit5
-- Selenium-Java library
+- Selenium-Java
-- JUnit 5
+- WebDriverManager
 - Allure
 - Allure-Junit5
 - AssertJ